SupItsZaire/rockbox-cover-art-fixer/README.md

 # rockbox-cover-art-fixer
-A collection of python scripts, to help with Rockbox cover art conversion
+A Python script to help with Rockbox cover art conversion.
-## WINDOWS ONLY AT THE MOMENT
+## WINDOWS ONLY AT THE MOMENT, THIS MIGHT CHANGE YOUR FOLDER STRUCTURES IF YOUR ALBUMS AREN'T SORTED INTO FOLDERS

 This script organizes files based on album tags, extracts the cover image out of MP3 and FLAC files using ffmpeg and converts them to a 200x200 baseline .jpg in its respective directory.